MVCoconut/coconut.data/README.md

     else if (to > 100) to = 100;

     return
-      if (to < luxuryRate || to - luxuryRate < scienceRate) { luxuryRate: to };
+      if (to + taxRate < 100) { luxuryRate: to };
       else { luxuryRate: to, taxRate: 100 - to };
   }
 }
 ```

-In this case we are returning the state changes directly, which is also possible since promises have an implicit cast from direct values.
+You may notice that in this case we are returning the state changes synchronously.
+This works, because promises have an implicit cast from direct values.

 ### When Type Inference Fails